 On average, 68% of people abandon their shopping cart online.
 That’s gruesome statistic.

-Top on the list with reasons are unexpected shipping costs, followed closely by the fact people start checkout to see the full cost for price comparison.
+Top on the list with reasons are unexpected shipping costs.
+Close second is many people’s habit to start checkout to see the full cost for price comparison.
 Since these two are basically similar, it’s a strong indicator your first step in reducing abandonment rate is eliminating hidden costs.

 Next in order of destructive effect on your conversions are: